microsoft/CSS-Exchange/docs/Diagnostics/FreeBusyChecker/FreeBusyChecker.md

 - This is a Beta Version.
 Please double check on any information provided by this script before proceeding to address any changes to your Environment.
 Be advised that there may be incorrect content in the provided output.

-Use: Collects OAuth and DAuth Hybrid Availability Configuration Settings Both for Exchange On Premises and Exchange Online
+Use: Collects OAuth and DAuth Hybrid Availability Configuration Settings Both for Exchange On Premises and Exchange Online if connected to Exchange Online using -Prefix EO before executing this script (see Usage bellow).

 Example Screen Output: